 At Redland Primary School we are passionate about teaching children to read.
 Reading helps develop children’s vocabulary, their writing and their spelling.
 Reading gives children access to the wider curriculum and enriches their lives.
 It is our intention that all children leave the school as confident and competent readers.

 Reading and phonics are taught in accordance with the new National Curriculum 2014.
-We predominantly use The Oxford Reading Tree Scheme but supplement this with books from other schemes including Collins.
-All children take reading scheme books home and parents are encouraged to use the Reading Record Book as a way of communicating with the school about reading.
+We use a selection of decodable phonics reading books from various reading schemes including Jelly & Bean, Oxford Reading Tree, Rising Stars and Collins Big Cat, that encourage the children to be confident independent readers.
+All children take reading scheme books home which are linked to the phonics stage they are working on at school.
+They will also take home a book to share with an adult to develop an understanding of vocabulary.
+Parents are encouraged to use the Reading Record Book as a way of communicating with the school about reading.
 As children develop as readers they move on to our ‘Free Reader’ texts which are drawn from current and classic children’s literature.
 We want children to have a diet of ‘real’ books.
 We have a non-fiction library and all classes have their own stock of fiction and non-fiction texts.

 We acknowledge that each child’s reading journey begins before they start school.
-In the EYFS phonics is the main focus of our teaching and children are introduced to this using the Letters and Sounds programme.
+In the EYFS and KS1 phonics is a key focus of our teaching and children are introduced to this using the Letters and Sounds programme alongside other multi-sensory approaches and schemes to teach phonics.
 Teaching phonics in this systematic way gives children the knowledge and skills to crack the ‘reading code’.
-We operate a multi-sensory approach to our teaching with children using the Jolly Ponics actions to help learn the letters and their sounds.
+We operate a multi-sensory approach to our teaching with children using Phonics Play and the Jolly Phonics actions to help learn the letters and their sounds.
 Developing a vocabulary of known words is also prioritised by the school.
 As soon as possible, we want children to both recognise the majority of words they encounter and have the phonic knowledge and skills to decode those words they cannot read on sight.

 At Redland reading is taught in English lessons and in guided group sessions.
 Children also read individually to practice and refine their skills.
 Alongside phonic knowledge and skills children are taught to use a range of decoding strategies.
 These include using the context to make sure any word fits in the text.
 Children are also taught how to use the punctuation and other reading cues to make the best use of voice inflection and expression.